Payne Theological Seminary: Early history

-1902 - 1968
+1902 – 1968

 As a part of its “peculiar arrangement” with Wilberforce University, Payne Seminary’s dean assumed institutional leadership.

 During his tenure from 1902 to 1937, Dean Reverend George F. Woodson increased curriculum diversity.
 Dean Charles S. Spivey, Sr., serving from 1937 to 1944, emphasized the need for an educated clergy.
 Dougal Ormonde B. Walker became the interim-dean in 1944, and despite his short tenure, began Payne's development towards becoming an accredited institution.

-Dean John H. Lewis held the office from 1944 to 1951, during which he continued the accreditation process Walker initiated.
-Lewis emphasized the need to renovate the campus' buildings and grounds by appealing for construction of a new administrative building.
+Dean John H. Lewis held the office from 1944 to 1951, during which he continued the accreditation process that Walker initiated.
+Lewis emphasized the need to renovate the campus' buildings and grounds by appealing for the construction of a new administrative building.